 High contrast ensures strong visibility and accessibility.
 Low contrast is more aesthetic but often fails WCAG readability standards.

-Does color contrast affect website usability and SEO?
+Does colour contrast affect website usability and SEO?

 Yes.
 Better readability reduces bounce rates and improves user experience – indirectly supporting SEO performance.

-Can color contrast improve accessibility for people without visual impairments?
+Can colour contrast improve accessibility for people without visual impairments?

 Absolutely.
 Strong contrast benefits users in poor lighting, on mobile devices, or under time pressure.

-Are there exceptions to color contrast requirements in WCAG?
+Are there exceptions to colour contrast requirements in WCAG?

 Yes.
 Logos, decorative text, and disabled UI elements are exempt – but high contrast is still encouraged whenever possible.